- What is draining my jeep battery?

 - Slow or Malfunctioning Accessories. ...

 - Smell of Burning Rubber or Wires. ...

 How can I tell if my radio is draining my battery?

 Once it disconnect from power, it will cut the power from the yellow wire, only keep the yellow wire's power for small memory IC for keeping setting data.
 If the yellow wire and black wire are connected correct, but the red wire being connected with permeation power, then the radio will drain car battery.

-Can a bad fuse cause battery drain?
+Can a bad relay cause battery drain?

 A failed ECM power relay can also cause a battery drain or dead battery.
 If the relay shorts it can leave power on to the computer, even when the vehicle is turned off.
 This will place a parasitic drain on the battery, which will eventually cause it to go dead.

 A blown bulb is an open circuit.
 Alarms don't use much juice at all to run.
 They do draw off your battery but it's using just enough juice to flash that LED, which is next to nothing, certainly not half an amp.

 Why does my car keep dying with a new battery and alternator?

 Some of the most common reasons for a car battery to die repeatedly include loose or corroded battery connections, persistent electrical drains, charging problems, constantly demanding more power than the alternator can provide, and even extreme weather.